 Below: Arrowhead fighters from a Stingray comic strip by Ron Embleton in TV21 #4.

 Staying within the Anderson universe, the Hawk's variable-geometry wings were first seen on Thunderbird 1 in September 1965 (in real life the General Dynamics F-111 was the first production aircraft to have them, which first flew in December 1964).
 And the Hawk nose isn't far away from that of the Spectrum Angel Interceptor, which first appeared in Captain Scarlet in 1967.
 But that, unfortunately, is as far as I can take that direction for now.

 Possible but probably not

-At first glance, an obvious contender for the Hawk origin would be the Nova II craft as marketed in the US by both Tarheel and Durham.
+At first glance, an obvious contender for the Hawk origin would be the Nova II craft as produced by Polyline Manufacturers Ltd in Hong Kong, and marketed in the US by both Tarheel and Durham.
 Apart from the Thunderbird 2-style tail, the two ships are identical, and the Hawk would then be one of a number of Spacex designs copied from larger toys.
 But...

 As explained in the Copies & Clones section, it's very probable the Nova II may not have existed in time to serve as an example for the Spacex Hawk.
 Another ship in the Nova series is based on a film prop first shown in the "Thunderbird 6" movie, released middle to late 1968, which would put the development of the Nova series in the exact same time frame as Spacex.

 The above is of course assuming that the Nova series was developed together, whereas it could be possible that it was put together from three separate designs where the Nova II already existed awhile longer.
-Or, since we don't know who actually produced the Nova series, another tiny theoretical possibility could be that it was McArthur who made the Nova series at the same time they produced the first Spacex.
-And if one of these small possibilities might be true in the end, then the Nova II design origins might just possibly be those described above...
+If that would turn out to be true, then the Nova II design origins might just possibly be those described above...